-Borrowing on Honey is overcollateralised, meaning that borrowers must deposit more collateral than the amount they borrow.
+Borrowing on Honey is always overcollateralised, meaning that borrowers must deposit collateral that is worth more than the amount they borrow.

 Loans do not have fixed durations, meaning that interest accrues over time.
 As long as borrowers pay down their interest and the value of the collateral does not go down, positions can stay open indefinitely.

 Interest rates (also called Borrow APRs) are variable, which means they accrue over time at different speeds.
 If a variable interest rate is set to 365% Borrow APR, it means each day interest will accrue by 1%.